astranero/music-generator/README.md

 Generator can also play the generated mav file using pygame mixer.

 ## Installation and Instructions
+This project is using python3.10 and poetry version 1.4.0
 - Install poetry: `pip install poetry`
 - Activate env: `poetry shell`
 - Dependency installation: `poetry install`